 Starting February 2010 he joined the Computational Engineering and Design Group at School of Engineering and the Environment of Southampton University with close ties to the Airbus Technology Centre for Aeroacoustics and Noise, the Rolls Royce Centre for Computational Engineering, and the Microsoft Institute for High Performance Computing.
 At the CEDG he was responsible for the design and architecture of a software design suite for civilian UAVs.
 During the project his tools helped design multiple UAVs that flew successfully, including the worlds first fully 3D printed aircraft and a UAV for the BBC to be used during the London 2012 Olympics.
 During this time he was also a regular attendee of the London Python Dojo and numerous related meetup groups in London.

 Finally, throughout his career he has always volunteered for outreach programmes.
 He is an official STEM Ambassador and has helped disseminate research to secondary schools, charities, and the general public.
 His interest in international development led him to participate in multiple hackathon-type events with a social dimension.
-He was part of the winning team at the 2011 Water Hackathon, won a special mention at the 2012 Rewired State Parliament Hack weekend, was the organizer of multiple Random Hacks of Kindness events, the founder of SouthREACH, and founding member of the Taarifa.org organization.
+He was part of the winning team at the 2011 Water Hackathon, won a special mention at the 2012 Rewired State Parliament Hack weekend, was the organiser of multiple Random Hacks of Kindness events, the founder of SouthREACH, and founding member of the Taarifa.org association and community.
 He is also an active member of the SoMakeIt Makerspace project and on the advisory board for UAViators, the Humanitarian UAV community.